-But it’s completely possible.
+But it’s entirely possible.

-And in this detailed guide we tell you how to achieve what’s known as body recomposition – the process of obliterating excess fat without sacrificing that muscle mass you’ve worked hard to develop.
+And in this detailed guide, we tell you how to achieve what’s known as body recomposition – the process of obliterating excess fat without sacrificing that muscle mass you’ve worked hard to develop.

 Here’s what we cover: